 - It’s sown a natural body, it’s raised a spiritual body.
 If there’s a natural body, there’s also a spiritual one.

-- And as it was – and is – written, “the first man – Adam – became a living being;“(168)Quotation/allusion to Genesis 2:7.
+- And as it is *written, “the first man – Adam – became a living being;“9Quotation/allusion to Genesis 2:7.
 The Greek word translated “being” here is “ψυχή” (psuché), which sometimes translated “soul”.
 It doesn’t mean the part of us which survives death and goes to reward or punishment (Biblically that’s our spirit.
 In Revelation 8:9, animals are said to have “psuché”.)
 Psuché literally means “breath” and is often translated “life”.
 It refers to the life; the vital force which – together with the body – enables a person to live.
 It can also refer to mind, will, emotions, and desires, which together make up a person’s identity. the last Adam a life-giving spirit.